TheJaredWilcurt/csslop/README.md

 **AI's used during maintenance:**

-As new tests are created upstream I use whatever the latest models are, documented in the release notes.
+As new tests are created upstream I use whatever the latest models are and document them in the release notes.

 These tools were prompted to pass the tests in the `/copiedTests` folder that came from `keithamus/css-minify-tests`.